- The 2026 Hyundai Tucson is available in gas, hybrid, and plug-in hybrid powertrains.

 In sum, the pros of the 2025 Hyundai Tucson succeed in delivering a refreshing design, upgraded technology, and the offering of more efficient powertrain options.
 Although a con of the 2025 Hyundai Tucson is that its base engine is lackluster in terms of performance, the trade-offs are reasonable.

 If you’d like to experience the pros and cons of the 2025 Hyundai Tucson for yourself, then Tulsa Hyundai has your back!
-If you’re not interested in the Tucson, then check out our plethora of other Hyundai vehicles including the Hyundai Sonata, Hyundai Venue, Hyundai Santa Cruz, Hyundai Santa Fe, Hyundai Tucson, Hyundai Kona, Hyundai Palisade, Hyundai Ioniq 5, and the Hyundai Ioniq 6.
+If you’re not interested in the Tucson, then check out our plethora of used cars and new cars like the Hyundai Sonata, Hyundai Venue, Hyundai Santa Cruz, Hyundai Santa Fe, Hyundai Tucson, Hyundai Kona, Hyundai Palisade, Hyundai Ioniq 5, and the Hyundai Ioniq 6.
 We have an extensive certified pre-owned inventory where we’ll help you find something you enjoy.

 Phone